matthewstaylor/Milestone-4/docs/API.md

 this API.
 The definitions can be found at `./api/error_codes.php`, and should be included in all API endpoints to reference the correct error code.

-Note, if you include the validad.php script, this script will already be included.
+Note, if you include the validate.php script, this script will already be included.

 ```
 {